 If the opponent raises up, I seem taller;

-if he sinks down, then I seem lower;
+if he sinks down, then I

 advancing, he finds the distance seems incredibly long;